TheQuinbox/my-applescripts/README.md

 # My AppleScripts

-This is a collection of AppleScripts Ive written, primarily for use with the VoiceOver screen reader.
+This is a collection of AppleScripts I've written, primarily for use with the VoiceOver screen reader.
 A lot of these things have more modern/improved alternatives, but I figured I'd put this here in case its useful to someone.

 ## Scripts.